Reference Guide#

 Verify multiple addresses with the default output fields

-Verify multiple addresses with selected output fields
+Verify multiple addresses with selected options and output fields

 Verify multiple addresses with ‘ALL’ output fields